mcanzi/source-code-mcanzi/content/project/glottaling.md

 ---
-title: "the effect of lexical frequency on vowel phonation as a correlate of t glottaling."
+title: "the effect of lexical frequency on vowel phonation as a correlate of t glottaling"
 tags: ["egg", "phonetics", "frequency"]
 weight: 2
 draft: false